dotnet/apireviews/2020/01-21-command-line/README.md

 * Handler should probably not use delegates and instead take a raw method info if the implementation relies on the parameter names coming from the user defined method.
-The compiler might create a wrapper delagate which would result in loss of said names.
+The compiler might create a wrapper delegate which would result in loss of said names.
 According to Levi, that's what ASP.NET Core was running into.
 * `Option<T>` and `Argument<T>` are good names but too generic.
 We should come